Guide for Undocumented Individuals Traveling in the U.S.

 (CA ONLY) Where are some checkpoints in California?

 Below are some noted checkpoints within California.
 Be prepared.
-Plan your route of travel and check before traveling.
+Plan your travel route and check before traveling.

 • San Clemente: located 7 miles south of San Clemente on Interstate 5.